 Part C: Marketing

-a.
-PUBLIC/PRIVATE OPINIONS
+a) PUBLIC/PRIVATE OPINIONS

-Post believes there is government support for agricultural biotechnology in Senegal and Burkina Faso.
+Post believes there is some government support for agricultural biotechnology in Senegal and Burkina Faso.
 In early 2017, the President of Senegal noted agricultural biotechnology as one tool for achieving food security solutions.
 The NBA in Burkina Faso believes there is a need to continue to educate the local populace on the benefits and safety of biotechnology.
-Its communication strategy currently includes distributing a booklet and other documentation in various local languages.

 Because reliable information is limited, many West Africans are not well informed about biotechnology.
+Anti-GE groups have a stronger presence in Mali and Burkina Faso, but also exist in other West African countries.
 Gaining future market acceptance will depend on efforts to inform and educate the public about the safety and benefits of biotechnology products.

-b.
-MARKET ACCEPTANCE/ STUDIES
+b) MARKET ACCEPTANCE/STUDIES

 No information available.